foundation/foundation-sites/docs/pages/flexbox.md

 ---
 title: Flexbox
-description: For browsers with cutting-edge support, some of Foundation's key components can be converted to flexbox.
+description: For browsers with cutting-edge support, some of Foundation's key components have been converted to flexbox.
 sass:
   - scss/components/_flex.scss
   - scss/util/_flex.scss